History & Staff

 Mr. Darren Shapiro relocated to South Florida from Detroit/Bloomfield Hills Michigan in 2005 to Join Levitt-Weinstein Memorial Chapels and Beth David.
 Soon after, The Levitt Group joined Palm Beach Memorial, Beth Israel Memorial Chapels and Eternal Light Memorial Gardens where Mr. Shapiro serves as Regional General Manager.
 Shapiro lives in Boca Raton where he is very active in the local community.

-Philip Wishna, Sales Manager
+Philip Wishna, Areas Sales Director & Sales Manager

 Phil began his career at Beth Israel Memorial Chapel shortly after its inception and has been the Pre-Need Sales Manager since 1983.
 He has seen the company grow from humble beginnings to become the area’s leader in Jewish funeral service and pre-need planning.
 Phil has been active in many fraternal and charitable organizations and has served on the Board of Directors of his synagogue and the Levis Jewish Community Center.
 He takes great pride in the fact that Beth Israel has helped thousands of families ease the burdens their loved ones face at the time of need by pre-planning.